I know how big of a topic skin health is, so I hope you guys enjoy this piece.

 - Choose plenty of unprocessed nutrient dense whole foods that are naturally low in glycemic index including the majority of fruits & veggies as well as all varieties of nuts/seeds & legumes ( lentils, etc).

-The evidence linking dairy and acne is not necessarily compelling, but those who struggle with acne and are regular dairy consumers may want to consider reducing their intake.
+The evidence linking dairy and acne is not necessarily compelling, but those who struggle with acne and are regular dairy consumers may want to at the very least be aware of it.

-For the record, the potential connection between high GI foods, dairy and acne is also recognized by the American Academy Of Dermatology.
+The potential connection between high GI foods, dairy and acne is recognized by the American Academy Of Dermatology.

 2) Skin Cancer Prevention